uino95/ssi/dashboard/server/pistis/pistis-did-resolver/doc/did-method-spec.md

 The only 2 `delegateTypes` that are currently published in the DID document are:
 - `veriKey` which adds a `Secp256k1VerificationKey2018` to the `publicKey` section of the DID document.
 - `sigAuth` which adds a `Secp256k1SignatureAuthentication2018` to the `publicKey` section of document.
-An entry is also added to the `authentication` section of the DID document.
+An entry is also added to the `delegatesMgmt` section of the DID document.

 Note, the `delegateType` is a `bytes32` type for Ethereum gas efficiency reasons and not a `string`.
 This restricts us to 32 bytes, which is why we use the short hand versions above.